 City/County Councillor Bev MacDougall was first elected to Sarnia and Lambton County councils in 2003.
-Bev served as Deputy Warden of Lambton County during 2013/14 and was elected as the 156th Warden of Lambton County in December 2014 - a post she will hold as the 4th woman to hold this office for the 2015/16 term.
+Bev served as Deputy Warden of Lambton County during 2013/14 and was the 156th Warden of Lambton County for the 2015/16 term - the 4th woman to hold this office.

 In her capacity as Warden Bev serves on the boards of the Sarnia Lambton Economic Partnership, Western Sarnia-Lambton Research Park, Tourism Sarnia/Lambton, CAER, RAIL and Western Warden's Caucus.
 Towards implementation of the Municipal Cultural Plan for the County of Lambton and growing the 'creative economy of our region, Bev serves in an advisory capacity to SLEP's Creative Industries Project and is Chair of the Creative County Committee that among other activities awards grants to creative initiatives - events, festivals and projects at the grass roots level throughout Lambton County.
 Bev sits on the Lambton County Regional Trails Committee as a Sarnia Council representative and for the next two years plans to revive local municipal engagement in the Lambton County Tree Legacy Program through her leadership capacity of that initiative.